debragail/api_doc/source/protocol/drone_delivery.html.md

       <div class="type">optional</div>
     </td>
     <td>
-      The time at which the requester would like the cargo to be picked up (if undefined, the pick up time will be ASAP).
+      The time at which the service requester would like the cargo to be picked up (if undefined, the pick up time will be ASAP).
 This should be Specified as time in milliseconds since <a href="https://en.wikipedia.org/wiki/Unix_time">Epoch/Unix Time</a>
     </td>
   </tr>
   <tr>